Categories

 As previously mentioned, I finally got my Game Boy Camera up and running with the ability to transfer images to a computer.
 In this post I’ll outline the method I am now using to do that, which is an update from the first post.)

-I put the code I am using on GitHub in a repository called Game Boy Camera Dumper.
+I put the code I am using on Codeberg in a repository called Game Boy Camera Dumper.
 (I wasn’t sure if I should use the word “transfer” or “capture” instead of “dumper” but I’ve always been a fan of Perl’s Data::Dumper module, so that clinched it.)

 You’ll need Python3 installed, along with the pySerial and argparse libraries. pip (The Python Package Installer) should get those installed easily enough.